House Democrats who tangled with leader not backing down

 “I think you have to be unapologetically you,” Tlaib said.
 “Sometimes that means — I know for me and a number of my sisters, we represent our districts and we focus on the things that matter in our districts and to bring them into this space.
 And that does sometimes — that does mean I have to vote no on detaining children at the border.”

-Infighting between liberal and centrist House Democrats was highlighted last week by Pelosi’s seemingly dismissive words aimed at the freshmen.
+Infighting between liberal and centrist House Democrats was highlighted last week by Pelosi’s seemingly dismissive words aimed at the freshman women.
 Pelosi told The New York Times that “they’re four people, and that’s how many votes they got,” a remark that brought criticism that Pelosi was marginalizing women of color.

 “The women of color who have entered Congress, they’re more than four votes,” said Aimee Allison, the founder of She the People and the panel’s moderator.
 “For millions of us, these women of color in Congress represent generations of blood, sweat and tears and struggle.”